teambit/docs/docs/tutorials/bit-vue-tutorial.md

 npm run serve
 ```

 The app is not yet changed.
-The Bit components are compiled by the bit compiler.
+That's because the Bit components are compiled by the bit compiler.
 In a separate terminal, run the `bit build` command to compile the changes.
 You should see that the compiler is installed:

 ```bash
 successfully installed the bit.envs/bundlers/Vue@2.5.2 compiler
 ```

-Followed by a successful compilation of the main file.
+That will be followed by a successful compilation of the main file.

 In order to compile the application, we need to enhance the bit webpack configuration to properly work with symlinks.
-We will add a new file `vue.config.js` with the following configuration:
+Add a new file `vue.config.js` with the following configuration:

 ```js
 module.exports = {